johannefranck/johannefranck.github.io/demographics.markdown

 The income support distribution provide a lens through which we can better understand the socioeconomic composition of Copenhagen’s constituencies.
 By examining the distribution of various support types — such as unemployment benefits, state pensions, and social assistance — we can gain insight into the structural economic differences that demographic measures alone cannot show.

 In the plot below, we present the average distribution of support types across three reference years (2009, 2014, 2019).
-Despite an initial expectation about very fluctuating ratios of support types over the years, the initial analysis revealed a relatively stable support composition within all districts (the trends over the years is available in the explainer notebook but is omitted here for conciseness).
-To highlight differences between districts more clearly, the data is averaged over the years, steering the focus toward inter-district variability rather than temporal changes.
+Despite an initial expectation about very fluctuating ratios of support types over the years, the initial analysis revealed a relatively stable support composition within all districts.
+Therefore, to highlight differences between districts more clearly, the data is averaged over the years, steering the focus toward inter-district variability rather than temporal changes.
 This stability is observed even as approximately 10,000 residents moved to the respective districts within the time period as we saw in the explorative analysis and household numbers increased for all districts.
 This suggests that new residents tend to reflect existing socioeconomic patterns rather than alter them (*Source: [RUC Diversitet eller Ensretning](https://ruc.dk/diversitet-eller-ensretning-er-kobenhavn-stadig-alle-om-10-ar)*).